cubic-vm/cubic/README.md

 Cubic is a lightweight command line manager for virtual machines with focus on simplicity and security.

 It has a daemon-less and rootless design.
-All Cubic virtual machines run unpriviledged in the user context.
+All Cubic virtual machines run unprivileged in the user context.
 Cubic is built on top of `QEMU`, `KVM` and `cloud-init`.

 **Official website**: https://github.com/cubic-vm/cubic